Rhomb-io/rhio-pinmap/README.md

 ## License

-See `license.md`. rhio-pinmap has been written by [Guillermo Alonso](https://github.com/orgs/Rhomb-io/people/guialonsoalb), and this repo is maintained by the software team fo rhomb.io.
+See `license.md`. rhio-pinmap has been written by [Guillermo Alonso](https://github.com/orgs/Rhomb-io/people/guialonsoalb), and this repo is maintained by the rhomb.io software team.

 ## Changelog